bioinformatics-core-shared-training/cruk-summer-school-2017/Day4/docker-notes.md

 	+ requires Python and `pip`
 - Modify the `json` file to include the paths to your tumour and normal files
 - Check the paths to the reference data
-- Use the `cwltool` command to run the pipeline
+- Use the `./cgpwgs.sh` command to run the pipeline
 	+ it should download the Sanger Docker container if you don't have it

 ### cwltool install on Mac OSX